xddq/schema2typebox/README.md

 }

 //
-// Can easily become this
+// Will result in this:
 //

 export enum StatusEnum {